DengKaiCQ/VGGT-Long/README.md

 python vggt_long.py --image_dir ./path_of_images --config ./configs/base_config.yaml
 ```

-You can change the 'model' in config to use a different foundation model.

 You may run the following cmd if you got videos before `python vggt_long.py`.

 ```